Campus Safety

 Sussex County Community College’s Full Title IX Policy and Procedures.

-The College is a smoke, tobacco, and vape-free campus; banning the use of tobacco, e-cigarettes (including vapor devices), and tobacco products from all campus buildings and facilities.
+The College is a smoke, tobacco, and vape-free campus.
+Tobacco, e-cigarettes (including vapor devices), and tobacco products are banned from all campus buildings and facilities.
 Smoking on campus is only permitted when inside personal vehicles.

-Failure for students to comply with the policy may result in fines and/or progressive discipline consistent with the Student Code of Conduct.
-Failure to comply on the part of visitors will result in visitors being escorted off campus.
+Students who fail to comply with the policy may be fined and/or disciplined progressively consistent with the Student Code of Conduct.
+Visitors who fail to comply will be escorted off campus.
 Students may be ticketed for violations of this policy.
 Anyone suspected of violating this policy may be asked to present identification to security.
 Failure to comply may result in further disciplinary action.

 Weapons